Lawrence Kavenagh: Norfolk Island

-At Norfolk Island in May 1833 Kavenagh spent fourteen days in irons for “refusing to assist in getting up the Boats”.
-In April 1834 he was sentenced to seven days in the cells for “rioting in Gaol”.
-In January (year not recorded) he received 150 lashes for “attempting to run away”.
+At Norfolk Island in May 1833 Kavenagh spent fourteen days in irons for "refusing to assist in getting up the Boats".
+In April 1834 he was sentenced to seven days in the cells for "rioting in Gaol".
+In January (year not recorded) he received 150 lashes for "attempting to run away".

 Lawrence Kavenagh spent nine years at the Norfolk Island penal settlement on this first occasion.
-The last few years of Kavenagh’s incarceration on Norfolk Island was during the administration of Alexander Maconochie whose more benevolent methods of prisoner control were more focussed on prisoner rehabilitation rather than punishment.
-During Maconochie’s four-year term as Commandant of the penal settlement over fourteen hundred doubly-convicted men were discharged from Norfolk Island.
+The last few years of Kavenagh’s incarceration on Norfolk Island was during the administration of Alexander Maconochie whose more benevolent methods of prisoner control focused more on prisoner rehabilitation than punishment.
+During Maconochie’s four-year term as Commandant of the penal settlement, over fourteen hundred doubly-convicted men were discharged from Norfolk Island.

 The precise date that Lawrence Kavenagh departed from Norfolk Island is not known.
 Some sources claim he escaped from the island, but this is unsupported by any evidence.
-A possible explanation for his appearance in Sydney in January 1842 is that he had been discharged under Maconochie’s regime, having served nine years of a fourteen year sentence.
+A possible explanation for his appearance in Sydney in January 1842 is that he had been discharged under Maconochie’s regime, having served nine years of a fourteen-year sentence.
 An alternative explanation is that Kavenagh was transferred as a prisoner from Norfolk Island to the Hyde Park Barracks in Sydney.